Bernard I, Count of Besalú: Marriage, heirs, and death

 Bernard drowned in the river Rhône while crossing into the County of Provence in 1020 and was buried in the monastery of Santa Maria de Ripoll.
 Bernard's will, dated 26 September 1020, lists his children as Henry (Asenric/Aienrich), Hugh, Berengar, Adelaide, Constance, and William, and also names his wife and brother Oliba.
 His will was then published by his widow, his brother Oliba, his son Wifred, and the three other executors in a charter of 13 October, but this version does name his daughters and adds his brother Wifred and his nephew, Wifred's son and eventual successor, Raymond I. One of the executors of his will was Pons Bonfill.
 He left his younger sons under the tutelage (in tuicione) of their elder brother William, who inherited Besalú.
 His second son, Wifred, was already bishop of Besalú and his third son, Henry, he named as Wifred's heir in the diocese, with the price of his elevation (to bribe the cathedral chapter) to be paid by William.
 Bernard's two younger sons, Hugh and Berengar, inherited allodial lands strategically placed on the borders of the county.
 Though they were recognised as "co-heirs", these younger sons were never more than castellans and vassals of their elder brother.

 Bernard's eldest daughter, Constance, received several allods in his will.
 She may be the Constance, also known as Velasquita, who married Count Ermengol II of Urgell as his second wife, as part of the count's policy of strengthening his ties with Besalú, which lay between his county and powerful Barcelona.
 Another of Bernard's daughters, Adelaide, married Ponç I of Empúries, son and heir of Hugh I; widowed, she entered the monastery of Sant Pau.
 A possible daughter Garsenda (Garcinda), unnamed in his will, married Berengar, viscount of Narbonne.

 In legend and epic

-There is a historical relationship between Bernard and the Catalan legend of Comte l'Arnau.
+There is a historical relationship between Bernard and the Catalan legend of Comte Arnau.
 Traditionally, Arnau is a Don Juan figure who carries on a series sexual liaisons with the nuns of Sant Joan de les Abadesses.
 The abbess in the legend, who tries to keep Arnau from entering the convent, is usually named Engelberga.
 In 1017, at Bernard's insistence, Pope Benedict suppressed the convent, then under Bernard's sister Ingilberga, for rampant sexually immorality.

 The Catalan-language writer Jacint Verdaguer drew on the historical count of Besalú for his fictional character Comte Tallaferro, who figures as the protagonist in his epic poem Canigó, a central work of the Catalan Renaixença.